spotify/spotify-json/doc/codec.md

   encoding, use a default constructed value of the given type.
 This is mainly useful for verification purposes, for example `required("version", equals(5))`

-Each field that `object` encodes and decodes uses one virtual method call.
+Each field that `object_t` encodes and decodes uses one virtual method call.

-When encoding, `object` writes fields in the order that they were registered.
+When encoding, `object_t` writes fields in the order that they were registered.

-It is possible to use `object` for types that are not default constructible, or when the default constructor does not do the right thing for the use case at hand.
+It is possible to use `object_t` for types that are not default constructible, or when the default constructor does not do the right thing for the use case at hand.
 For that, pass in a functor that constructs an object for use in decoding.